bootstrapworld/curriculum/lessons/player-animation/langs/en-us/slides.md

 {layout="Launch-DN"}
 # Defining Piecewise Functions

+- Open your saved copy of the Game Starter File, or @starter-file{game, make a new copy}.
-You've already defined functions to move your `DANGER` and `TARGET`.
-Take a moment to look at your saved @starter-file{game} file, and refresh your memory on how they work.
+- You've already defined functions to move your `DANGER` and `TARGET`.
+Take a moment to refresh your memory on how they work.

 ---
 {layout="Launch"}